No. 9 seed Texas to face No. 8 seed East Carolina in Greenville Super Regional

 Like the Longhorns, the Pirates win with excellent defense, ranking third nationally with a fielding percentage of .983 having only committed 38 errors this season.

-The NCAA has not announced the game times for the best-of-three series that will mark the first meetings between the two programs as East Carolina pursues its first-ever berth in the College World Series.
+The best-of-three series will mark the first meetings between the two programs as East Carolina pursues its first-ever berth in the College World Series.
+On Tuesday, Friday’s game time was set for 11 a.m.
+Central on ESPN2 with Saturday’s game at the same time on the same channel.

 Loading comments...